darrenks/atlas/docs/examples.md

     ──────────────────────────────────
     Hello World!

-The last two lines collect the output, chunk it while the code that remains is not empty, concat possible outputs, and turn them from numbers into characters.
+The last line collect the output, chunk it while the code that remains is not empty, concat possible outputs, and turn them from numbers into characters.

 ### Golfed